iAbhishek91/google-cloud/Services/BIGDATA-01-analytics-services.md

 - integrated with services such as cloud storage(for archival) and cloud data flow(for analytics).
 Pub/Sub pushes the data to this services.
 - synchronous cross-zone message replication.
 - e2e encryption, IAM and Audit logging.
+- store data for 7 days, if the data is not consumed.

 > NOTE: Pub/Sub is not a durable data store, but can store data in staging location for temp until it goes for processing in data proc or data flow.